Kandy-IO/kandy-cpaas-js-sdk/tutorials/Voice and Video Calls.md

   // Required: Server connection configs.
   authentication: {
     server: {
-      base: '$KANDYFQDN$'
+      base: "$KANDYFQDN$"
     },
-    clientCorrelator: 'sampleCorrelator'
+    clientCorrelator: "sampleCorrelator"
   }
-})
+});
 ```

 Even though call specific configuration is not mandatory, when it comes to making calls,
 providing ICE servers is required if various network topologies need to be supported.
 See section below for what those ICE servers need to be.

 To learn more about call configs, refer to the [Configurations Quickstart](Configurations).